Other public service pension cases

 The Employment Appeal Tribunal (EAT) rulings regarding judges’ pensions and firefighters’ pensions were published on 29 January 2018.

 These cases did not challenge the introduction of the new CARE pension schemes themselves.
 They instead challenged the introduction and form of the transitional arrangements brought in at the same time.
 These provided preferential protective treatment to older members of the existing schemes.

 Everyone involved in the legal action (Government, firefighters and judges) agreed that the introduction of the transitional arrangements were directly discriminatory in terms of age.

 So the legal challenges hinged on one aspect alone: in order to justify the age discrimination caused by the transitional arrangements and therefore make them legal, it was necessary for the Government to demonstrate that they were a proportionate means of achieving a legitimate aim.

-We’ve summarised the outcomes but Andy Fittes, PFEW General Secretary, said: “There is nothing in the judgements which changes the Federation’s policy position or that warrants us taking further legal advice at this point, but we will continue to monitor the situation.”
+We’ve summarised the outcomes but Andy Fittes, former PFEW National Secretary, said: “There is nothing in the judgements which changes the Federation’s policy position or that warrants us taking further legal advice at this point, but we will continue to monitor the situation.”

 Full EAT report.

 The Firefighters’ case

 In summary, the EAT found the aim was legitimate, but that the proportionality has not been proven and must undergo further legal tests.
 This specific issue was therefore sent back to the Employment Tribunal (ET).